DominicSimpson/portfolio/learnings/http.md

 ![screenshot(9)](https://user-images.githubusercontent.com/52511353/206216517-97985be3-8931-4f25-bd31-231ada0bb40f.png)

-We also used `console.log` regularly, as outlined in #14 below.
+We also used `console.log` regularly to analyze any problems with our code, as well as checking for problems with the remote API servers, as outlined in #14 below.

 ## 14. Use console.log() to help us debug our code